Chen-Zidi/gRPC-demo/README.md

 Start client Application

-Open localhost:8082 "Hello World" String is sent to the client

 Open localhost:8082/list a list of employees is sent

 Each time of execution, the client will print the response time in `Duration.between(sendTime, receiveTime).toMillis()`

-The first time of execution seems extremely long, which I think can be ignored.

-In addition, it might be good to clear the cache each time of execution.

 ## Data in .proto

-HelloRequest: request with a name, client gives "Michael" by default

-HelloReply: server gives "Hello World"

 Empty: empty request